Kandi Burruss Lawsuit: ‘RHOA’ Star Refuses To Speak Out On Wage Lawsuit

 — The Real Housewives (@RHOPolls) January 13, 2017

-Documents filed by the U.S. District Court for the Northern District of Georgia, Johnnie is suing Kandi Burruss for “failure to pay overtime and minimum wage in violation of the Fair Labor Standards Act of 1938.”
+According to documents filed in the U.S. District Court for the Northern District of Georgia, Johnnie is suing Kandi Burruss for “failure to pay overtime and minimum wage in violation of the Fair Labor Standards Act of 1938.”

 During their argument filmed for The Real Housewives of Atlanta, Winston told Kandi Burruss that she owed him money for work he had done, but Kandi reveals that she only paid him what he agreed to get paid for the work he had done.
 In the court papers, he’s going after Kandi and her company for more compensation, including payment for the time he had spent in the recording studio, planning events, running errands, preparing meals for events, performing handyman and housekeeping duties, attending meetings, and more.

-Winston also claims that he was forced to work up to seven days a week and sometimes, 10 to 12 hours per day, even though Kandi Burruss only paid him for five days, according to Radar Online.
+Winston also claims that he was forced to work up to seven days a week and, sometimes, 10 to 12 hours per day, even though Kandi Burruss only paid him for five days, according to Radar Online.

 “Beginning in August 2013 and continuing through his termination on February 29, 2016, Defendants failed to pay Mr. Winston any overtime pay for performing his duties as required by the FLSA,” the filing reads, adding, “Defendants failed to pay Mr. Winston the required minimum wage for performing his duties as required by the FLSA.”